Chapter 44:

 Warning: This SpellBook Was Human!

-Relentless force pushed Lilly forward with no regard for injury.
-A cold numbness invaded her pages.
-The inner spaces of the book flooded with salty water.
-Spells became muddled and melted together.
-Debris stripped the leather off her cover.
+Relentless forces pushed Lilly forward with no regard for injury.
+Cold numbness invaded her pages.
+The inner spaces flooded with salty water.
+Spells muddled, then melted together.
+Debris stripped leather off her cover.
 Wet pages ripped from the spine.
 They disintegrated into flow.
-Her inky forms evaporated before they could take any shape.
+Her inky forms evaporated before they could take shape.

-The red gem glowed as Jorseph tumbled away from her.
+The red gem glowed as Jorseph tumbled away.
 She couldn’t feel his heartbeat.
-His warmth replaced was now with the ocean’s numb chill.
-Kind hearted mana with an oddly stubborn streak that matched hers ceased to flow.
-Tangled leather cords wrapped around his leg and refused to let go even as they disintegrated.
+The ocean’s numb chill replaced his warmth.
+Kind hearted mana with a stubborn streak ceased to flow.
+Tangled leather cords wrapped around his leg and refused to let go, even as they disintegrated.
 The book hit bottom.
 It drug like an anchor.
-Barnacled rocks ripped the remaining pages.
-The pain of being shredded flowed over her senses.
+Barnacled rocks ripped out remaining pages.
+Pain from being shredded alive flowed over her senses.

 A metallic wire, all that remained of in the binding, held the ruby in place.
 The spine lost it binding.
 Naked coils exposed the wand.
-Not a page remained as it continued to come apart.
+Not a page remained as wires came apart.
 Lilly cast mend flesh, she cast water breathing, she cast a sphere of protection.
-She pulled at his body to keep him from tossed, but sheets driven by waves sliced the cord.
+She pulled to keep him from being tossed.
+Steel sheets driven by waves sliced the cord.
 Giant cleavers bore down over Jorseph’s body.

 Lilly threw herself into the wall of her ruby.
 A brilliant red lit the ocean.
-Steel sheets dented, then knocked back as if punched by an invisible fist.
-Ocean retreated around an explosion as crystal shards pushed the water back.
+Steel sheets dented, then knocked back when punched by an invisible fist.
+Ocean retreated around an explosion.
+Crystal shards pushed water back.
 Jorseph’s unconscious body thumped into a pile of sea cucumbers.

-In the center of a hole in the ocean with tides flowing around it stood Lilly.
-Her mouth hung open as she stared at her hands that felt soft and warm, fingers she could push together and fists she could clench.
+In the center of a hole in the ocean, with tides flowing around it, stood Lilly.
+Her mouth hung open as she stared at her hands.
+They felt soft and warm.
+Fingers pushed together and fists clenched.

 A dress of elements hung loosely from her shoulders.
 Torn pages swirled amidst tornados of fire and ice over her chest.
 The earth and its oceans fought about her legs.
 Moccasins of leather coated her feet.
 Short sleeves of wind and cloud fluttered over thin arms.
+Twisted steel against her head tied hair into a long flowing tail.
 Browns eyes embedded with a ruby shard in each pupil gently glowed.
 A ruby mask covered the upper half of her face.
 Tears fell from the mask, slid down her cheeks, and mixed into the elements of her dress.
-Long black hair, slick of ink, trailed down her back; a mahogany and oaken wand tied the end in a bow.
+Long black hair, slick of ink, trailed down her frame; a mahogany and oaken wand tied the end in a bow.

-Grabby swooped down and clutched the boy’s shoulders with his strong foot claws.
-Then he flapped his wings with all his might only to feel the recent wound tear.
+Grabby swooped and clutched the boy’s shoulders with his foot claws.
+Then he flapped his wings with all his might, only to feel the recent wound tear.
 The membrane of his wing bled as it separated further.
 His flight listed.

 Lilly cast mend flesh.